-Individual Coverage HRAs (ICHRA) became available in January of 2020 and offer employers the ability to offer healthcare budgets instead of healthcare plans.
+Individual Coverage HRAs (ICHRA) became available in 2020 and offer employers the ability to offer healthcare budgets instead of plans.
 This is beneficial for both employers and their employees, since an ICHRA allows individuals to choose their own healthcare plans.

 The Department of Labor projects that nearly 1 million employers will ditch the tradition group plans and begin using this innovative solution for health benefits.
 But who can use an ICHRA?
 Does it work for everyone, or only for specific types of organizations and budgets?

-The following is a simple breakdown of who can use an ICHRA and how they can be best implemented in various workplaces.
+The following is a simple breakdown of who can use an ICHRA and how they can be implemented in workplaces.

 1. First Time for Health Benefits

 Many employers want to offer some sort of health benefit to their team, but they haven’t had the budget to do so.
 This is often due to a common requirement on traditional group plans which states employers have to have at least 50% participation on the plan and pay at least 50% of the Employee Only coverage.

 One issue that often arises in these situations is that of “spousal carve out”.
 This simply means employees who are happily on a spouse’s health insurance plan end up losing that coverage because they are offered a plan through their employer.
 However, with an Individual Coverage HRA, that employee can stay on their spouse’s plan, since ICHRA is not classified as a traditional group plan offering.